Benchmarking Quantum Computers via Protocols, Comparing Superconducting and Ion-Trap Quantum Technology: AQT's IBEX Q1

 \subsubsection{First Selection Stages - Transmit and Do-nothing}

 The results presented in figures~\ref{fig:ibex_sixth_first_selection_results} show the first two experiments executed on the IBEX Q1 computer in this assessment.
 It is apparent that the chip showed optimal results on the \textit{transmit} protocol in Figure~\ref{fig:ibex_transmit_sixth_all_qubits}.
 In this experiment we applied the \textit{transmit} protocol from every two qubits on the circuit bidirectionally, allowing us to assess the ability of each qubit to receive a state via swap gates from every other qubit in the chip.
 On the \textit{do-nothing} protocol experiment, Figure~\ref{fig:ibex_do_nothing_sixth_all_qubits}, a sub-optimal performance is present in some of the qubits.
 Similar to the \textit{transmit} protocol, this experiment checks the ability of each qubit to perform a state swap with every other qubit and then receive that state back via another swap gate.

-While analyzing the results of \textit{do-nothing} we viewed the performance of the worst ten qubits pairs and omitted the four worst qubits.
-The four qubits that were excluded are 0, 5, 8 and 11.
-The results presented in Figure~\ref{fig:ibex_do_nothing_sixth_wo_0_5_8_11} were derived by re-aggregating the original experimental data after digitally filtering out all circuits containing the four under-performing qubits, without performing a new experimental run.
+The selection process for identifying under-performing qubits was conducted through a pair-wise analysis rather than assessing each qubit in isolation.
+By evaluating the performance of the pairs, we were able to distinguish between qubits that were inherently faulty and those who only appeared sub-optimal due to interaction with a failing neighbor.
+This approach revealed that qubits 2, 6 and 9, for instance, remained functional despite initial aggregated data suggesting otherwise.
+Conversely, the analysis identified that qubits 0, 5, 8 and 11 were consistently involved in the lowest-performing pairs regardless of their partner.
+These four qubits were excluded and the results presented in Figure~\ref{fig:ibex_do_nothing_sixth_wo_0_5_8_11} were derived by re-aggregating the original experimental data after digitally filtering out this lowest-performing qubits set.

 We see that removing these four qubits produce a truly quantum reduced chip, thereby we continue the rest of the optimal lookup workflow with the current optimal sub-set of qubits = $\{1,2,3,4,6,7,9,10\}$.